 Figure 7.
 Schematic views of pretarsus of right leg IV (RIV) of a salticid spider, showing retraction of the claws into the distal tarsus.
 A: Anterior view of extended pretarsus.
 B: Dorsal view of extended pretarsus.
-C: Dorsal view of retracted pretarsus with flexed foot pads, showing how the retracted claws can be pulled together into the claw notch.
+C: Dorsal view of retracted pretarsus with retracted foot pads that have rotated into the tarsus, showing also how the retracted claws can be pulled together into the claw notch.
+Based on examination of a living adult female Platycryptus undatus (De Geer 1778).
+In this spider, the pretarsal membrane is relatively transparent and the tenent plates (dark gray) can be observed easily.